mark-w-hunter/dnscl/README.md

 ## usage

 Step 1: Set path and filename to local Python 3 interpreter.

-Python 3.6 or higher required.
+*Note:* Python 3.6 or higher is requirePython 3.6 or higher required.

 Step 2: Set path and filename to local syslog file.